Home

 Kim Van Deventer

-What is kinesiotape?
+What is kinesio tape?

-Kinesiotape is a cotton-based elastic tape with an undulated adhesive backing applied to the skin for therapeutic purposes.
 It comes in different sizes, widths, and materials.
-Many brands manufacture it now, and it is available in varying lengths—for example, pre-cut strips or full uncut rolls.
+Many brands manufacture it now, and it is available in varying lengths — for example, pre-cut strips or full uncut rolls.

 Kinesiotape comes pre-cut or in rolls.